 It was about 1974 and I had just moved back to my hometown.
-I had rented a small red sports car and was pulled into a parking spot at a 7-11.
+I had rented a small red sports car and was pulled into a parking spot at a 7-11 convenience store.
 I didn’t have a concealed carry permit but was allowed to have my pistol laying on my car seat.

-As I was getting ready to exit my car, I noticed 2 rather large rough-looking men looking my way and talking loud enough for me to hear about what a pretty little car I had and how they could get me and the car.
+As I was getting ready to exit my car to go into the store I noticed 2 rather large rough-looking men looking my way and talking loud enough for me to hear about what a pretty little car I had and how they could get me and the car.

 I didn’t get out.
 I reached beside me and when one of the men laughingly approached my car and stuck his head near the window.
 (Since the car had no AC the window was down.).
 As he leaned towards me, I raised my .38 Charter Arms snub nose revolver and asked him what his problem was.